midi1996/JBOG/muh_vanilla.md

 		- WhateverGreen
 		- USBInjectAll
 		- AppleALC
-		- [optiona, for PS2 devices] VoodooPS2 (2018, doesn anyone still uses PS2 on their desktops, pff)
+		- [optional, for PS2 devices] VoodooPS2 (2018, doesn anyone still uses PS2 on their desktops, pff)
 		- For your LAN card:
 			- AppleIntele1000 for some old cards
 			- IntelMausiEthernet for most Intel NICs